Listen to this post instead!

 Let me take a moment to explain what it really means to “back it up”, and how using this mantra can help you too.

-People are very complex.
+People are very complex, and the roots of their suffering are unique.
 What led us each to the same sign, symptom or diagnosis—whether it be weight gain, fatigue, Hashimoto’s, PCOS or breast cancer—will be different.
-We each have a different set of histories and life circumstances that culiminate in something that has a similar name.
+We each have a different set of histories and life circumstances that culminate in something that has a similar name.
+This is the principle of bioindividuality, and there are myriad factors that apply here.

 Think of it this way: How many recipes can you find for chocolate cake?